-Coherence Time in Neural Oscillator Assemblies Sets the Speed of Thought
+Coherence Time in Biological Oscillator Assemblies Bounds the Rate of State Registration

 What's this about?